 The 1990 Clean Air Act Amendments include the provision of Federal Conformity, which is a regulation that ensures that Federal Actions conform to a non-attainment area's State Implementation Plan (SIP) thus not adversely impacting the area's progress toward attaining the National Ambient Air Quality Standards (NAAQS).
-In the case of the proposed action, the Federal action is to restore the beach and dune along the North Beach as part of the Phase 2 project, and repairs made on an as needed basis in the future.
-The U.S. Army Corps of Engineers, Philadelphia District would be responsible for the construction, which includes dredging from a sand borrow area and construction activities along the beach.
+The proposed Federal action is to dredge sand from IRI Ebb-A and /or the IRI Flood Shoal to complete restoration of the North Beach beach and dune, and periodically nourish and/or repair the project on an as needed basis in the future.
+The U.S. Army Corps of Engineers, Philadelphia District would be responsible for the dredging and construction activities along the beach.
 Sussex County, Delaware is within the Philadelphia-Wilmington-Atlantic City, PA-NJ-MD-DE air region within which the Federal Action will take place and is classified as a marginal non-attainment based on the 2008 8-hour ozone standard.